core-wg/oscore/draft-ietf-core-object-security.md

 The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
 The CBOR Object Signing and Encryption (COSE) {{RFC8152}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
 In this section, we define a stateless header compression mechanism, simply removing redundant information from the COSE objects, which significantly reduces the per-packet overhead.
 The result of applying this mechanism to a COSE object is called the "compressed COSE object".

 The COSE_Encrypt0 object used in OSCORE is transported in the OSCORE option and in the Payload.
-The Payload contains the Ciphertext and the headers of the COSE object are compactly encoded as described in the next section.
+The Payload contains the Ciphertext of the COSE object.
+The headers of the COSE object are compactly encoded as described in the next section.

 ## Encoding of the OSCORE Option Value {#obj-sec-value}